SNEE-ICS/PrimaryCareDemandAndCapacity/PelicanWebsite/content/capacity-analysis/referral_rate.md

 <br><br>

 ## Data Sources
-For this analysis, the primary data sources utilized were NHS England's referrals and appointments datasets, predominantly encompassing data points from April 2023 to March 2024.
+For this analysis, the primary data sources utilized were NHS England's referrals and appointments datasets.
+- The referrals dataset is predominantly encompassing data points from April 2023 to March 2024.
+- The appointments dataset is spanning from March 2022 to August 2024.
+While FY22 and FY23 were based on complete annual data, the assessment for FY24 is limited to the available data from April to August.
 <table>
     <thead>
         <tr>